Skip to Main Content

 2. You will search on all your concepts individually.

 If you don't identify any field codes, Ovid will default to searching .mp.
-This will search for references where your words appear in several specific fields, including the title, abstract, subject heading, author keywords, and more.
+This will search for articles where your words appear in several specific fields, including the title, abstract, subject heading, author keywords, and more.
 This will be a much broader search.
-You can also try limiting the search to tile and abstract only by using .ab,ti.
+You can also try limiting the search to title and abstract only by using .ab,ti.

 Please see Searching Tips for more information on the different field code options.